nbardy/SynesthesiaLisp/Readme.md

  ^{:model "blip2"
    :model-args ["test_example.jpg"]}
- [people-count "How many people are in the image, answer zero if none?" subject (cond
+ [people-count "How many people are in the image, answer zero if none?" focus        "What is the focus of the scene?" is-animal.   (~= "animal subject (cond
             (= people-count 0) "What is in this image?"
             (= people-count 1) "Q: What does the person in this image look like?